Damup1988/CSharp_Console_Tetris/README.md

 Tasks to do:
 - DONE - create new point once the previous one has reached current bottom
 - DONE - stack points on each other
-- check if we reach the topline for game over
+- DONE - check if we reach the topline for game over
 - reaplce points with figures
 - add rotate func for figures
 - create func for creating random figires each time once previous figure has reached current bottom